-Colette Bourgonje, a 10-time Paralympic athlete and a former teacher with Saskatoon Public Schools.
+Colette Bourgonje, a 10-time paralympic athlete and former teacher with Saskatoon Public Schools.

 From 1989 to 2010, Bourgonje worked for Saskatoon Public Schools as an elementary physical education and classroom teacher on a half-time basis, while continuing her training and competition schedule.
-Bourgonje worked at Silverwood Heights, Prince Philip, Brunskill, Lakeview and Fairhaven schools before turning her attention to training full-time.
+Bourgonje worked at Silverwood Heights, Prince Philip, Brunskill, Lakeview and Fairhaven schools before turning her attention to training full time.